Care for patients with leukemia and related disorders

 1 avenue Claude Vellefaux 75010 Paris

-Department of clinical haematology
+Department of clinical haematology, Olivier Hermine

 Cochin–Port Royal Hospital